vLAR-group/GrabS/README.md

 # or rectflow
 CUDA_VISIBLE_DEVICES=0 python train_rectflow_chair.py
 ```
-The second object-centric network is for multiple category segmentation on our synthetic scenes and trained as below:
+The second object-centric network is for multiple category segmentation on our synthetic scenes and trained as follows:
 ```shell script
 # Train the rotation estimation part, this will produce a ckpt in ./objnet/multi-cate/pos/
 CUDA_VISIBLE_DEVICES=0 python train_vae_multiclass.py --stage="pos"